Looking for the best things to do in Antibes? Settle in for our pick of the bunch.

 Ahhhh, Antibes.
 Your cobbled streets, interesting artwork, and fancy AF port got us all kinds’a crazy about you.

-That said, this little seaside town in the Côte d’Azur (or French Riviera, for all you non-Frenchies) has so much more than posh yachts and a quaint little old town.
+That said, this little seaside town in the Côte d’Azur (or French Riviera, for all you non-Frenchies) is so much more than its posh yachts and reputation as a popular day trip from Nice.

 Disclosure: this page contains affiliate links.
 If you make a purchase through one of them, we receive a small commission at no extra cost to you.
 Of course, we only recommend things we trust and know you’ll love!